vadym-serdiuk/hotel_task/README.md

 $ make run

+### Running tests

+To run tests, use command:

+$ make tests

 ### Accessing to API documentation

-Type in the browser http://127.0.0.1/docs/ to see the API endpoints
+Type in the browser http://127.0.0.1:8000/docs/ to see the API endpoints

+### Changing the port

+By default the project occupies port 8000.
+But if you have a reason to use another port, you can change it in the docker-compose.yaml file.

+There is section 'ports' of 'web' service.
+Change the first number in this section (for example, 8001:8000)